 Though grouped together, asbestos consists of several mineral fibers, which are:

 Exposure to any of these mineral fibers places workers at risk for asbestosis.
 Asbestos is not as common today, but prior to the 1970’s, it was a staple in building and was used frequently for roofing, siding, insulation, flooring, plaster, cement, pipe wrapping, fabrics and even brake pads.

 People who develop asbestosis generally have been exposed to high concentrations of asbestos fibers over a prolonged period of time.
 The Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA) have documented the hazards of asbestos for many years.
 Sadly, warnings have come too late for many people who were exposed to asbestos decades ago.
 These individuals include:

-Even though asbestos is not commonly used today, many workers in these industries are still at risk if they are working in older homes or businesses, are demolishing buildings, or are working around ships.
+Even though asbestos is not as common today, many workers in these industries are still at risk.
+This is especially so if they are working in older homes or businesses, are demolishing buildings or are working around ships.